The Balloonfest That Went Horribly Wrong

 Jun 12, 2018

 In the popular imagination, balloons often represent freedom and joy.
-But as every adult knows, there is also a profound disillusionment that accompanies the release of a balloon as a child—namely, what goes up must come down, and often with a loud pop.
+But as every adult knows, a profound disillusionment accompanies the release of a balloon as a child—namely, that what goes up must come down, and often with a loud pop.

 And so it went with the 1.5 million balloons that were released in September 1986 over the city of Cleveland.
-The United Way of Cleveland, a nonprofit, staged a fundraiser in which it attempted to beat Disneyland’s Guinness World Record of the most balloons released simultaneously.
-But fate intervened, and the result was both crazier and more tragic than anyone could have imagined.
+The United Way of Greater Cleveland, a nonprofit, staged a fundraiser in which it attempted to beat Disneyland’s Guinness World Record for the most balloons released simultaneously.
+But fate intervened, and the result was both more unusual and tragic than anyone could have imagined.

-Nathan Truesdell’s short documentary, Balloonfest, depicts the helium-filled spectacle using archival news footage from local television stations.
-When the balloons are first released, they form a mass of colorful orbs that wraps around Cleveland’s Terminal Tower, by turns resembling a meteorological phenomenon, a mushroom cloud, or a locust infestation.
+Nathan Truesdell’s short documentary Balloonfest depicts the helium-filled spectacle using archival news footage from local television stations.
+When the balloons are first released, they form a mass of colorful orbs that wraps around Cleveland’s Terminal Tower, by turns resembling a meteorological phenomenon, a mushroom cloud, and a locust infestation.
 The image is both awe-inspiring and haunting.

 Author: Emily Buder

 A showcase of cinematic short documentary films, curated by The Atlantic.